 Adverse health effects caused by air pollution are increasingly being recognised and debated at national and international level.
-Knowle West Media Centre is currently working with communities in East Bristol to gather air quality data using sensor technology to see what can be done to tackle the problem of poor air quality at a local level.
+From 2017 to 2019 Knowle West Media Centre worked with communities in East Bristol to develop playful and accessible digital tools to help them collect and interpret air quality data, then act on what they found.

 Who got involved?

 As part of the REPLICATE Project, a five-year EU-funded initiative exploring how digital technologies can improve quality of life and reduce co2 emissions, Knowle West Media Centre (KWMC) ran several community events in east Bristol where citizens and community organisations could discuss the issues affecting the area.